hoodiecrow/ConsTcl/README.md

 __eval__

-The heart of the Lisp interpreter, `eval` takes a Lisp expression and processes it according to its form.
+The heart of the Lisp interpreter, `eval` takes a Lisp expression and processes it according to its syntactic form.

 `eval`: